-Get at least three quotes from Hetas registered installers.
+Get at least three estimates/ quotes from Hetas registered or Oftec installers

 Find out if your quote is a fixed quotation or not, read the contract ask them questions!
 Some company's have sneaky sales tactics by keeping the quotation down but sting you at the end of the installation for extra materials which had to be used !
 The most common additional expense usually comes in form of a few vitreous flue pipe bends.
 Vitreous flue pipe is expensive, this can amount to an extra £50 -150 on top of quotation leaving you to wish you had chosen the other guy

 If you've been quoted for a twin wall flue pipe installation find out if they are going deduct any unused pieces off twin wall flue pipe off the quote at the end.
 For example a deduction of a few lengths of poujoulat twin wall from your quote could save you hundreds of pounds.

 The cheapest quotes aren't always the best ones.
 Allot of companies skimp on the quality of materials and component usage, and cut corners with their installation just to ensure they get the extra sales.